Eric Weems: Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

 2007 season

 Weems saw action in the NFL for the first time in the season finale against the Seattle Seahawks.
 He did not post any statistics.

 2008 season

 Weems's first career reception came with a 4-yard catch in the first quarter of the Falcons' week 12 match-up against the Carolina Panthers.
 Later in the same game, Weems provided a key block for a 7-yard Harry Douglas touchdown run.
 His first career fumble recovery came on a Minnesota Vikings muffed punt in week 16 of the 2008 season.

 2009 season

 Weems won a job with the Atlanta Falcons as a punt returner in 2009 when wide receiver Harry Douglas was placed on the injured reserved list with a season ending knee injury.
 Weems ended up returning both punts and kicks as the season progressed.

 Weems scored his first career touchdown against the Dallas Cowboys in Week 7 of the 2009 season, he caught a 30-yard touchdown pass from quarterback Matt Ryan.
 Weems scored his second career touchdown against the New York Giants in Week 11 of the 2009 season, he had a 4-yard touchdown reception.

 On the night of November 16, 2009, Weems was arrested in DeKalb County, Georgia for suspicion of driving under the influence of alcohol.
 Shortly afterward, Weems released a statement saying “Unfortunately, I was involved in an incident on November 17, 2009.
 I am embarrassed about the situation and I sincerely apologize to the entire Atlanta Falcons organization and our great fans.”
 No specific action was taken by the Atlanta Falcons or the NFL.

-Weems finished the 2009 season with 6 catches for 50 yards and 2 touchdowns.
-He also rushed 8 times for 53 yards.
-Weems returned 48 kicks for 1214 yards and 27 punts for 270 yards, fumbled 3 times losing 2 of them, and recorded 10 tackles.
+Weems finished the 2009 season with six catches for 50 yards and two touchdowns.
+He rushed eight times for 53 yards.
+Weems returned 48 kicks for 1214 yards and 27 punts for 270 yards, fumbled three times and losing two, and recorded 10 tackles.